 - 1. Any student not in school by 9:30AM cannot participate in any after school activities that day, unless he/she has an excused tardy. - 2.
 Students will be admitted after 10:30AM only if a parent notifies the student's Assistant Principal (either in person or by phone) or the student provides written documentation as to why he/she is late, such as a doctor's note, etc. All unauthorized or intentional tardies to school will result in disciplinary consequences. - 3.
-Students, who are not in class by 7:30AM, will be considered tardy and must report to the Main Office, sign-in and receive a late slip before reporting to class.
+Students, who are not in class by 7:30 AM, will be considered tardy and must report to the Main Office, sign-in and receive a late slip before reporting to class.
 Failure to sign-in at the Main Office will result in disciplinary consequences.
 Please be advised that a note from a parent or guardian acknowledging the tardiness does not automatically excuse it.
-Only an administrator can excuse lateness to school because of extenuating circumstances (verified doctor's appointment, a religious obligation, court appearance, documented appointment to obtain a driving permit or license etc.) Lateness to school is not an excuse for missing class.
-Even though the number of times tardy for the quarter resets at the start of each quarter, a cumulative record of a student's tardiness is maintained.
-When a student reaches 15 cumulative times tardy for the year, he/she will be placed on social suspension until the 30th day from the infraction date regardless of the quarterly reset.
+Only an administrator can excuse lateness to school because of extenuating circumstances (verified doctor's appointment, a religious obligation, court appearance, documented appointment to obtain a driving license.